 Role

-Zara is strand lead in the Research Centre for People, Work and Organisational Practice, and is also a member of the Centre for Economics, Policy and Public Management, and the Responsible and Sustainable Business Lab.
+As a strand lead in the Research Centre for People, Work and Organisational Practice, and member of the Centre for Economics, Policy and Public Management, she enjoys helping to develop the research and practice environment at NTU, and collaborating with interdisciplinary colleagues.
 She supervises a number of PhD and DBA candidates in research areas of relevance to her areas of interest and expertise.

-Information and resources relating to Zara's research and consultancy support with organisational culture can be found here:
+Information and resources relating to Zara's research and consultancy support in the field of organisational culture can be found here:

 www.ntu.ac.uk/research/research-reimagined/research-reimagined-podcast/organisational-culture